yhyumiles/Microeconometrics/README.md

 # Microeconometrics
-These are Presentation slides I used in a Microeconometrics course at Kyoto Univ.
+These slides are presentation slides used in a Microeconometrics coursework at Kyoto Univ.